graphql/graphiql/README.md

 The GraphQL configurations will be used to perform two things in a nutshell:

 1. Using `input-dirs` and `exclude-dirs`, cache all fragment definitions per each product.
-This information will be used to compute interdependencies between GraphQL queries and fragments.
+This information will be used to compute dependencies between GraphQL queries and fragments.
 2. Using `schema-path`, build and cache `GraphQLSchema`s (per product).
 The schema will be used to perform query validations, autocomplete suggestions etc.

-Also, if GraphQL server receives a RPC message that contains the path of the file being performed of a language service feature, `input-dirs` and `exclude-dirs` are used to determine which product configuration the file is associated with.
+Also, if GraphQL Language Service receives an RPC message that contains the path of the file being operated on, `input-dirs` and `exclude-dirs` are used to determine which product configuration the file is associated with.
 Refer to [GraphQLConfig class](https://github.com/graphql/graphql-language-service/blob/master/src/config/GraphQLConfig.js#L80) for more information.

 ### Using the command-line interface

 The node executable contains several commands: `server` and a command-line language service methods (`lint`, `autocomplete`, `outline`).

-WIP to improve this list.
+Improving this list is a work-in-progress.

 ```
 Usage: graphql <command>